dragance106/dsopt/README.md

 that uses [`eppy`](https://eppy.readthedocs.io/en/latest/)
-to set up a programmable EnergyPlus model of a residential villa in Kuwait, call EnergyPlus to simulate its energy behavior and returns the total primary energy needed for heating and cooling (well, cooling mostly).
+to set up a programmable EnergyPlus model of a residential villa in Kuwait, call EnergyPlus to simulate its energy behavior and returns the total primary energy needed for heating and cooling (well, mostly cooling).

 The design space parameters now include categorical variables `glazing_open_facade`, `shading_open_facade`, `glazing_closed_facade` and `exterior_wall`,
-indicated as a tuple containing the list of admissible values and the categorical indicator `c`.
+indicated as a tuple containing the list of admissible values and the categorical indicator `'c'`.
 `wwr_front` and `insulation_thickness` are real parameters
 discretized with a relatively small resolution, indicative of expected resolution with which